Wild Animals in Stanley Park, Vancouver, BC, Canada | StanleyParkVan.com

 Marmot in Stanley Park, Vancouver, BC, Canada

-There is a marmot that lives on the Stanley Park Pitch and Putt Golf Course.
-There are not that many marmots left in the world.
+There was a marmot that lived on the Stanley Park Pitch and Putt Golf Course in 2022.

 Other Birds